luuqh/luuqh.github.io/README.md

 ```
 pip3 install --upgrade tensorflow
 ```
-A quick verification of its install is the command
+A quick verification of its installation is the command
 ```
 python3 -c "import tensorflow as tf;print(tf.reduce_sum(tf.random.normal([1000, 1000])))"
 ```

-### Install Tensorflow-GPU, CUDA, nnCUDA, NVIDIA Docker
+### Install Tensorflow-GPU, CUDA, cuDNN, NVIDIA Docker

 After checking the hardware, I found that my NVIDIA GTX 970 card is only supported by the CUDA 6.5.